-Organizational structure and copy for this handbook was revised in the summer of 2019.
-The information contained in this publication applies to the academic years 2019-2020, but this handbook is not to be regarded as a contract between the student and the University.
+The information contained in this publication applies to the academic year 2020-2021, but this handbook is not to be regarded as a contract between the student and the University.
 The University reserves the right to change requirements, policies, rules, and regulations without prior notice in accordance with established procedures.

-Colgate University Student Handbook 2019-2020
+Colgate University Student Handbook 2020-2021